Justice Process - Bail

 - The judge will also consider the background of the accused including their previous convictions, if the accused person did not obey the court orders in the past, and the type of offence they were arrested for

 - Certain offences require the accused to automatically remain in jail.
 In those cases, the accused person will need to have their bail reviewed at the Superior Court of Justice.

 There may be conditions (special rules) that the accused person must follow.
 These conditions are called bail orders and could include:

-- staying away from a certain place or area, like a shopping mall or the home address, school or place of employment of the complainant
+- Staying in the province, or staying away from a certain place or area.
+This can include shopping malls, the home address, school or place of employment of the complainant

-- agreeing that he/she or someone else will pay money into court if the accused does not show up at the next court hearing
+- Agreeing that they or someone else, will pay a certain amount of money to the court if the accused person does not follow the bail rules

 What happens if the accused does not obey the bail conditions?